For many patients, navigating today’s healthcare landscape is fraught with complexity and insecurity.

 As they contend with their insurance plans, budgets, and the perceived lack of access to either primary care providers or specialists to help address their medical concerns, they are less inclined to engage with their health and wellness in ways that are informed and impactful.

 Employers want to know they’re providing their staff with the right type of coverage and care to promote better health while being cost-effective.
 Insurers want to know that the solutions they offer set them apart and help the businesses they work with achieve their goals.

 But what is the best alternative in a system that doesn’t adequately serve either the needs of patients or companies that are invested in their employees or members?

-It’s designed to improve how healthcare is managed by optimizing the connections between patients, primary care, specialists, and clinics.
+It’s designed to improve how healthcare is managed by optimizing the connections between patients, primary care, specialists, and care centers.
 Further use of compiled data and analysis, preventive care education, and dedicated health coaching ensure that patients receive a greater breadth of service than most standard healthcare plans can deliver.

-Here are three areas of Advanced Primary Care implementation and what they mean for a clinic and care team:
+Here are three areas of advanced primary care implementation and what they mean for a care center and care team: